I Like Chopin, but Would He Like This?

 Chopin is played not only in concert halls.
 His music was played in society, at balls, in restaurants, by local pianists and orchestras.
-Their interpretation of Chopin corresponded to the tastes of the people of the time.
+Their interpretation of Chopin corresponded to people's tastes at the time.

 Chopin also inspired jazz musicians, a genre played by veritable virtuosos who bask in improvisation.
-American jazz pianist and composer, Erroll Garner (1921-1977), known for his swing playing and ballads, took note of Chopin in his work.
-He recorded the album Chopin Impressions in the early 50s.
+The American jazz pianist and composer, Erroll Garner (1921-1977), known for his swing playing and ballads, took note of Chopin in his work.
+He recorded the album Chopin Impressions in the early 1950s.

-Perhaps that's why his music was played on the crowded dance floors of New York...
+Perhaps that's why Chopin's music has been played on the crowded dance floors of New York...

 In 1971, 122 years after the death of Chopin, Polish musicians began to read his music anew.
-The first "big league" jazz re-interpretation was the Prelude in C minor performed by Mieczyław Kosz.
-Krystian Brodacki, Polish jazz historian, wrote in the sleeve notes to the album Reminescencje:
+The first 'big-league' jazz re-interpretation was the Prelude in C Minor was performed by Mieczyław Kosz.
+Krystian Brodacki, a Polish jazz historian, wrote in the sleeve notes to the album Reminescencje:

 The composition is so well-knit and masterful that the attempt to give it shape is almost sacrilege.
 It requires culture and intuition and respect for the extraordinary prototype to not lose one's distance, especially when paraphrasing jazz.

 Kosz is not the only Polish jazz musicians who was prompted to compose music inspired by Chopin.
-Others who did include Andrzej Jagodziński, Zbigniew Namysłowski, Leszek Kułakowski, Leszek Możdżer, Grażyna Auguścik, Ewa Bem, Artur Dutkiewicz and Adam Makowicz.
-As a matter of fact, re-interpreting Chopin and referring to his music became a standard procedure among Polish jazz musicians.
+Others who did include: Andrzej Jagodziński, Zbigniew Namysłowski, Leszek Kułakowski, Leszek Możdżer, Grażyna Auguścik, Ewa Bem, Artur Dutkiewicz and Adam Makowicz.
+As a matter of fact, re-interpreting Chopin and referring to his music has become a standard procedure amongst Polish jazz musicians.

 Honey, I shrunk Chopin

-Originally from Wrocław, the band Małe Instrumenty (Small Instruments) specialises in... small instruments; toy pianos for example.
+Originally from Wrocław, the band Małe Instrumenty (Small Instruments) specialises in... small instruments, such as toy pianos.

 Some of Chopin's pieces seem to have been written for the toy piano, although of course that's impossible.
-When we listen to the toy piano duo and the Prelude in A minor at the same time it seems as though we managed to create a "premonition of death", expressed in the composition's subtitle.
+When we listen to the toy piano duo and the Prelude in A Minor at the same time, it seems as though we have managed to create a ‘premonition of death’, expressed in the composition's subtitle.
 That is one of many examples where the morose and drone-like sound of Barbie's piano makes it easy to disassociate the instrument from a toy that makes sounds.